warpr/webauthn-emulator/README.md

 - `credentialIds` (string|array|null, optional): A single credential ID, an array of credential descriptors, or null.
   It identifies which credentials are eligible for authentication.
 If null or omitted, any available credential for the `rpId` may be used.
-- `challenge` (string, required): A base64 or base64url encoded challenge from the relying party to prevent replay attacks.
+- `challenge` (string, required): A base64url encoded challenge from the relying party to prevent replay attacks.
 - `origin` (string, optional): The origin of the relying party's website.
 It defaults to an origin constructed from the `rpId` if omitted.
 - `extra` (array, optional): Additional data to include in the `clientDataJSON` object.
 If omitted, only `type`, `origin`,